List of films and television shows shot at Clarendon Road Studios

 This is a chronological list of films and television shows that have been shot at any of the studios that have existed at the site adjacent to Clarendon Road, Borehamwood, England, since 1984 known as BBC Elstree Centre.
 The site is now also adjacent to Eldon Avenue which did not exist when the site first opened as a film studio in 1914, and was the first of several sites collectively known as "Elstree Studios".

-In 1960 the flim studios were converted to television studios used by the former ITV contractor ATV and, since 1984, by the BBC.
+In 1960 the film studios were converted to television studios used by the former ITV contractor ATV and, since 1984, by the BBC.

 Neptune Film Studios (1914–17)

 The Neptune Film Company opened the first studios in Borehamwood in 1914.
 All films listed below were silent movies produced by the company, and it is assumed they were shot at the company's studios.

 Ideal Film Studios (1917–24)

 The Ideal Film Company bought the studios in 1917.
 All films listed below were silent movies produced by the company between 1917 and 1924.
 It is assumed they were shot at the company's studios, although it is possible that a small number were shot elsewhere.